Playing with Monte-Carlo Tree Search

 Figure 2: An introduction to Tic-Tac-Toe and its representation.

 Click on the intersections of the lines to alternately place black and white stones.
-The objective of Go is to control more territory on the board than the opponent by strategically placing stones.
+The objective of Go is to control more area on the board than the opponent by strategically placing stones.

-Click "Reset Game" button to start a new game.
+Click the “Reset game” button to start a new game.

 Game: Go